Reactions to the death of Elizabeth II: Social media

-The first official public announcement of the Queen's death was made on the Royal Family's official Twitter account at 18:30, one minute before the announcement was carried on the Press Association newswire and two minutes before the death was announced on BBC News.
+The first official public announcement of the Queen's death was made on the Royal Family's official Twitter account at 18:30, one minute before the announcement was carried on the PA Media newswire and two minutes before the death was announced on BBC News.
 Noting the shift in communications technologies since the death of George VI, media outlets pointed out that in the years leading up to the Queen's death, the Royal Family's use of social media had expanded dramatically.

 Responses from social media users were mixed, with many sending their condolences to the royal family or thanking the Queen for her work.
 Others posted jokes, memes, videos, and statements that were celebrating or mocking the Queen's death.
 These responses attracted criticism, as many users considered them inappropriate and distasteful.
 Forbes wrote that while news of her death "ruled" Twitter, "so did the trolls", in reference to the "jokes, criticism or outright hostility toward the late monarch."

 Less sympathetic reactions to the Queen's death were mainly tied to debates surrounding the legacy of the British Empire and came from many of those now questioning their country's relationship to the monarchy.
 Many citizens in Commonwealth countries were questioning their membership, as those who viewed the Queen favorably are said to be less inclined to look on a King favorably.
 In Kenya, the words "Mau Mau" and "Dedan Kimathi" trended online as many reflected on widespread atrocities committed by British soldiers during the first eight years of the Queen's reign, as well as the subsequent effort to conceal records of it.
 Criticism also persisted in non-Commonwealth nations with historical links to the British Empire.
 Notably, many Irish people resent the monarchy's treatment of Ireland including Northern Ireland's status as part of the UK.
 A video of a chant of "Lizzy's in a box" being sung by Irish football fans in Dublin went viral.